AT89/anhsolo/_posts/2019-03-10-Tel Aviv, Israel.md

-<p>Work partners took me to the <a href="http://www.meatbar.co.il/english/" target="_blank">Meat Bar</a>.
+<p>Work partners took me to the <a href="http://www.meatbar.co.il/english/">Meat Bar</a>.
 It was fantastic, they kept their steaks aged and well.
 It was probably one of the better steaks I've had.</p>

 <div class="post-image">